A Colorado River Overview:

 Environmental & recreational flows

-are increasingly recognized as important uses, and are often non-consumptive.
+are increasingly recognized as important uses.

 Tribal water rights